Francesca Moody: Career

-Originally Moody has wanted to be an actor, and attended the Edinburgh Festival Fringe at the age of 17 as an intern for a small production company.
+Moody was born in London.
+She studied drama at the University of Exeter and earned a Master's in acting from the Royal Welsh College of Music & Drama.
+She attended the Edinburgh Festival Fringe at the age of 17 as an intern for a small production company.
 The exposure to new theatrical forms helped inspire her career as a producer.
+Early in her career, Moody worked part time in front of house of the Royal Opera House while producing theatre on the side.